Cotton Prices – Historical Graph

 1. Changing Weather Patterns

 Cotton production and processing need a large amount of water.
-According to some experts, it takes 10,000 liters of water for 1-kilogram cotton production.
-Annually, cotton production needs 250 billion tons of water.
+Normally, it takes 10,000 liters of water for 1 kilogram of cotton.
+Therefore, its annual production needs 250 billion tons of water.

-This goal isn’t achievable considering the decades of drought cotton producers are experiencing.
-Cotton production in Northern Maharashtra, India decreased by 40% over the last 2 years.
-This low supply affected cotton prices in the market.
+As a result, this goal isn’t achievable considering the decades of drought producers are experiencing.
+For instance, production in Northern Maharashtra, India decreased by 40% over the last 2 years.
+Thus, this low supply affected cotton prices in the market.

 2. Energy Inputs

-The energy resources needed for cotton production is 68.79%.
-These are chemical fertilizer and diesel fuel.
-Thus, any price increase of these will completely influence cotton value.
+The energy resources needed for cotton are 68.79%.
+This includes chemical fertilizer and diesel fuel.
+Also, the unpredictability in the fuel economy reflects cotton price variation.
+To sum up, any price increase of these inputs will completely influence their market value.

 3. Farmer’s Shifting Crop Choices

-Expensive production costs and severe droughts made some US cotton growers plant soybean, corn, and wheat as they make higher yearly revenue than cotton.
+Expensive production costs, changing weather, and the short-funded agriculture industry made some U.S. growers plant soybean, corn, and wheat as they make higher yearly revenue than cotton.

 4. Synthetic Fiber Production

-The birth of synthetic fiber threatens the cotton industry for the following reasons:
+The birth of synthetic fiber threatens the cotton industry because of its reasonable price and easy production.

 Which variables impact the price of cotton?